-Kaunas City is the second largest town in Lithuania and the largest town of the Kaunas County with total population of 292,691 people in the beginning of the 2017.
+Kaunas City is the second largest town in Lithuania and the largest town of the Kaunas County with total population of 283 300 people in 2018.
 Kaunas is located in the central part of Lithuania at the confluence of the two largest Lithuanian rivers – the Nemunas and the Neris, therefore the City has excellent opportunities for the development of water transport.
 Kaunas is located only 100 kilometres from the capital Vilnius and 212 kilometres from the Country’s major seaport Klaipeda.
 The city is also located at the crossroads of the country’s two major motorways: the A1 motorway Vilnius – Kaunas – Klaipeda is a connection between the capital city Vilnius and the ice-free Klaipeda Seaport.
 The Via Baltica (road E67) leading from Estonia via Latvia to Poland is integrated into the Trans-European motorway system, serving as a connection between Nordic countries and Central and Western Europe.

 Fastest growing airport in the Baltic States

 Carried 1 011 000passengers and 3 100 tons of cargo in 2018

 Roads, Rail and Sea Links

 Kaunas is located on the crossroads of two major international transport corridors.
 One of them, Vilnius – Kaunas – Klaipeda highway connects Kaunas with Lithuania’s main seaport and the capital Vilnius.
 The other, Via Baltica, extends all the way from Warsaw to Helsinki, passing through the two other Baltic States capitals, Riga and Tallinn.
 Kaunas enjoys perfect international transport solutions offered by the fast growing Kaunas International Airport and perfect geographic location, which is considered to be in the middle of Lithuania.